Land Law (Ireland) Act 1881: Background

-Gladstone introduced the Bill in the House of Commons on 7 April.
+Gladstone introduced the bill in the House of Commons on 7 April.
 In his speech, Gladstone proclaimed that "the old law of the country, corresponding, I believe, with the general law of Europe, recognizes the tenant right, and therefore recognizes, if you choose to call it, joint proprietorship".
 He added that "there is no country in the world which, when her social relations come to permit it, will derive more benefit than Ireland from perfect freedom of contract in land.
 Unhappily she is not in a state to permit of it; but I will not abandon the hope that the period may arrive".
 The economic situation of Ireland demanded larger farms, but the Bill consolidated the division of Irish land into smallholdings.
 Gladstone said, "I decline to enter into the economical part of the subject".
 The Land Court clauses were "the salient point and the cardinal principle of the Bill".
 The court would inject order into the confused state of Irish social relations, creating stability and reconciliation where coercion could not reach.
 He added that it was a "right and needful measure" but was also a "form of centralization, referring to public authority what ought to be transacted by a private individual" and urged the Irish not to "stereotype and stamp [it] with the seal of perpetuity".

 The Irish nationalist politician John Dillon remarked on 13 April: "I very much fear that this Act was drawn by a man who was set to study the whole history of our organisation and was told to draw an Act that would kill the Land League".

-Terms
+Provisions

-The Act embodied the demand for the three Fs.
+The act embodied the demand for the three Fs.
 Land courts were empowered to fix a judicial rent upon application by a landlord or a tenant and the amount decided upon was fixed for 15 years.
 A rent voluntarily agreed upon by landlord and tenant and registered in the court was also to be fixed for 15 years.
 On land purchase, the amount to be advanced by the state was increased from two thirds to three quarters of the purchase money, to be repaid over 35 years.

 Effects

-The Act instituted a system of dual ownership of the land, reducing the landlord to not much more than a receiver of rents.
+The act instituted a system of dual ownership of the land, reducing the landlord to not much more than a receiver of rents.
 As a consequence, landlords were afterwards more open to land purchase.
-The financial assistance was too small to attract tenants as they could not afford it, and only a few hundred holdings were bought under the Act.
+The financial assistance was too small to attract tenants as they could not afford it, and only a few hundred holdings were bought under the act.

-For tenants in Ulster, the Act was seen as fulfilling all of their demands and they immediately used the Act to adjust rents.
-Although after a few years' experience of the Act land agitation resurfaced to a limited extent, the possibility of the Protestant tenants of Ulster uniting with the Catholic tenants in the rest of Ireland, such as had been attempted in the Tenant Right League of the 1850s and in the 1874 Tenant Right convention in Belfast, disappeared.
+For tenants in Ulster, the act was seen as fulfilling all of their demands and they immediately used the act to adjust rents.
+Although after a few years' experience of the act land agitation resurfaced to a limited extent, the possibility of the Protestant tenants of Ulster uniting with the Catholic tenants in the rest of Ireland, such as had been attempted in the Tenant Right League of the 1850s and in the 1874 Tenant Right convention in Belfast, disappeared.